Linear Convergence in Federated Learning: Tackling Client Heterogeneity and Sparse Gradients: Experimental Results

 \section{Experimental Results}

 In this section, we provide numerical results for \texttt{FedLin} on a least squares regression problem to confirm the developed theory.
 In particular, we generate various synthetic data-sets which correspond to different levels of heterogeneity in the clients' objective functions, and evaluate the proposed scheme in terms of its convergence rate and accuracy.
 This allows us to clearly characterize the effect of statistical heterogeneity on the convergence of \texttt{FedLin}.
 In addition, to account for systems heterogeneity, we randomly generate the number of local training steps at each client.
 In Appendix \ref{add_exp}, we provide additional numerical results for \texttt{FedLin} on a logistic regression problem.
+Moreover, in Appendix \ref{app:Noisy_FedLin_exp}, we evaluate the performance of \texttt{FedLin} under a noisy oracle to confirm the findings of Theorem \ref{thm:noisy}.
 All the simulations are performed on a machine running Windows 8.1 with a 1.8 GHz Intel Core i7 processor, using \texttt{MATLAB} R2019.